jph6366/datainlet/README.md

 - **Data as Code** : Declarative transformations tracked in git.
 Datasets and their transformations are published so others can build on them.

+- **Stateless and serverless**: as much as possible.
+E.g. use GitHub Pages, host datasets on S3, interface with HTML, JavaScript, and WASM.
+No servers to maintain, no databases to manage, no infrastructure to worry about.
+Keep infrastructure management lean.

 - **Glue** : Datania is a bridge between tools and approaches, not a standard or a tool in itself.
 It integrates with other tools and services.

 - **[#beFAIRandCARE](https://opencontext.org/about/fair-care)** :